← All posts

 Teal's strength is the integration between job tracking and resume tailoring.
 You save a posting to the tracker, then pull it directly into the resume tailoring flow.
 That workflow is smoother than copying job descriptions between tabs.

-Pricing has a free tier, with Teal+ paid plans starting around $13 a week or $29 a month.
+Pricing has a free tier, with Teal+ at $29 a month on the monthly plan.
+Weekly and quarterly billing options also available.
 The fit is budget-conscious job seekers who want a job tracker and resume builder in the same product.

 Enhancv